4WD MODIFICATIONS - TYRES & WHEELS

-This is the best unit we’ve tested so far: it’s easy to calibrate and picks up trailer tyre signals even as we’re coupling up!
+This is the best unit we’ve tested so far, but it’s expensive.
+However, it’s easy to calibrate and picks up trailer tyre signals, without the need for a relay, even as we’re coupling up!

-The Doran valve cap units are larger than the TPMS and Pressure-Pro units, but battery size is larger and life is at least twice that of the smaller-cap units.
+The Doran-made, US-manufactured valve cap units are larger than the TPMS, ARB, Tyre Dogs and Pressure-Pro units, but battery size is larger and life has been around four times that of some of the smaller-cap units.

 We thought the larger caps might be vulnerable in the bush, but so far we haven’t damaged a cap.
 On rubber stems the caps move around a lot, but a fat ‘washer’ of foam rubber at the base of each valve stem damps that action.